 Award floor: $50,000

-$12 million of the total program funding from application period 1 will be available only for projects that address the opioid epidemic in rural areas. $9.4 million is intended for projects that provide substance use disorder (SUD) treatment services in rural areas.
+$12 million of the total program funding is intended for telemedicine projects that provide SUD treatment services in rural areas.

 Applicants must provide matching funds of at least 15% of the total project costs.